UseMuffin/Sti/README.md

 Using [Composer][composer]:

 ```
-composer require muffin/sti:1.0.x-dev
+composer require muffin/sti
 ```

 You then need to load the plugin.
-You can use the shell command:
+You can use the console command:

 ```
 bin/cake plugin load Muffin/Sti